LR-DSC01643.jpg

 Welcome to the Jungle!

-Our guide for the golden monkeys Emmanuel entertains the group.
+In the video below our guide for the golden monkeys Emmanuel entertains the group.
 He was much better with discussing the monkeys than he was at recalling the lyrics of the, apparently, famous Guns ‘n Roses song.
 He was also a friend of Amy and Bill.

 Nyungwe National Park